There are many reasons why people cloth diaper. Some of

 to stuff the pocket with an insert or a prefold.
 Inserts come in

-microterry, hemp, or organic cotton.
+microterry, hemp or organic cotton.
 These diapers are extremely

 versatile because you can place one insert in the diaper for daytime